2022 Michigan Wolverines football team

 The 2022 Michigan Wolverines football team represented the University of Michigan in the East Division of the Big Ten Conference during the 2022 NCAA Division I FBS football season.
-Led by eighth-year head coach Jim Harbaugh, the Wolverines compiled an overall record of 12–0 in the regular season with a mark of 9–0 in conference play, winning the Big Ten East Division title for the second consecutive season.
+The Wolverines were led by eighth-year head coach Jim Harbaugh and compiled an overall record of 12–0 (9–0 in the conference), winning the Big Ten East Division title for the second consecutive season.
 Michigan beat Purdue in the Big Ten Championship Game to repeat as conference champions.
-The Wolverines advanced to the College Football Playoff (CFP) for the second straight year, where they lost to TCU in the Fiesta Bowl for the CFP Semifinal on December 31.
+The Wolverines advanced to the College Football Playoff (CFP) for the second straight year, where they lost 51–45 to TCU in the Fiesta Bowl for the CFP semifinal on December 31.

-Junior running back Blake Corum won the Chicago Tribune Silver Football, awarded to the best player from the Big Ten, and the Ameche–Dayne Running Back of the Year as the Big Ten's best running back.
-Graduate center Olusegun Oluwatimi, a transfer from the University of Virginia prior to the season, won the Outland Trophy as the nation's best interior lineman and the Rimington Trophy as the nation's best center.
-Senior defensive end Mike Morris was named the Smith–Brown Defensive Lineman of the Year as the Big Ten's top defensive lineman.
-Harbaugh was recognized as the Hayes–Schembechler Coach of the Year by the Big Ten.
-Corum and Oluwatimi were consensus selections to the 2022 College Football All-America Team.
-Michigan's offensive line was honored with the Joe Moore Award for second straight season.
+Junior running back Blake Corum won the Big Ten Most Valuable Player and the Big Ten Running Back of the Year.
+Graduate transfer center Olu Oluwatimi won the Outland Trophy, as the nation's best interior lineman, and the Rimington Trophy, as the nation's best center.
+Senior defensive end Mike Morris was named the Big Ten Defensive Lineman of the Year and Harbaugh was recognized as the Hayes–Schembechler Coach of the Year by the conference.
+Corum was an unanimous All-American and Oluwatimi was a consensus selection on the 2022 College Football All-America Team.
+Michigan's offensive line was honored with the Joe Moore Award for second consecutive season.